 Assessing Financial health helps us to know the long-term longevity of a company.
 This gives a better understanding of whether the company's financial health is improving or declining thus helps us analyse how can we allocate the resources and make better decisions for the organisation going forward.
 These are the following metrics that we should look into:

 Monthly Recurring Revenue (MRR) is the amount of income that the company can expect to receive on a monthly basis.
 Measuring MRR is vital especially in SaaS Companies, because it helps them to understand the overall growth and profitability of their business.

-To calculate MRR is to take your Average Revenue per User / ARPU on a monthly basis (this is the number of customers you have by the average of their monthly fees) and then multiply it by the total number of monthly users.
+To calculate the Monthly Recurring Revenue, take your Average Revenue per User / ARPU on a monthly basis (this is the number of customers we have by the average of their monthly fees) and then multiply it by the total number of monthly users.

 Monthly Recurring Revenue Formula:

 Monthly Average Revenue per User x Total # of Monthly Users

 = Monthly Recurring Revenue